phoenixframework/phoenix/guides/live_view.md

 Now the JavaScript client will connect over WebSockets and `mount/3` will be invoked inside a spawned LiveView process.

-## Key Concepts
+## Key concepts

-### Socket and State
+### Socket and state

 The LiveView socket is the fundamental data structure that holds all state in a LiveView.
 It's an immutable structure containing "assigns" - the data available to your templates.
+While controllers have `conn`, LiveViews have `socket`.

 Changes to the socket (via `assign/3` or `update/3`) trigger re-renders.
 All state is maintained on the server, with only the diffs sent to the client, minimizing network traffic.

-### LiveView Lifecycle
+### LiveView lifecycle

 LiveViews have several important lifecycle stages:

 - [`mount`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#c:mount/3) - initializes the LiveView with parameters, session data, and socket
 - [`handle_params`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#c:handle_params/3) - responds to URL changes and updates LiveView state accordingly
 - [`handle_event`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#c:handle_event/3) - responds to user interactions coming from the client
-- [`handle_info`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#c:handle_info/2) - responds to regular BEAM messages
+- [`handle_info`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#c:handle_info/2) - responds to regular process messages

 ### DOM Bindings